three-shrimp

 Seems Chava Chavarin

-is a handle befitting
+Is a moniker befitting

-comedians, actors,
+Comedians, actors,

-or boxers in a ring.
+Or boxers in a ring.

 “Chava Chavarin,”

-Chava Chavarin‘s
+Presently Chava Chavarin‘s

-inspiring Ms. Muse
+Causing Ms. Muse

-to churn forth more rhymes.
+To churn out more rhymes.

-It’s provided my day
+It’s provided me

-like the wind chime
+Like the wind chime

-dinging “ting-a-ling-ling
+Dinging “ting-a-ling-ling

-in tonalities sublime.
+In tonalities sublime.

-I hear Tia Irma incanting,
+Now I hear Tia Irma,

-“Has anybody seen
+Saying “Has anybody seen

-my dream, Chava Chavarin,
+My dream, Chava Chavarin,

-in whose memory
+In whose memory

 I wear this ruby ring?”

-Into “the beautiful north,”
+Into the beautiful north,

-she was heading,
+Of course, she was heading,

-with her tantalizing team,
+With her tantalizing team,

-for a wedding
+For a wedding –

-or a bedding —
+Or a bedding –

-or for abetting
+Or for abetting

-her courageous daydream —
+Her courageous daydream –

 Chava Chavarin.

-‘Twas a mission
+‘Twas a mission befitting Nayeli,

-and Atomiko,
+And Atomiko,

 I’m captivated

-by their Quixotic scheme:
+By their Quixotic scheme!

-Like Don Quixote
+A la Don Quixote

-chasing windmills
+Chasing windmills

-in his dream,
+In his dream,

-they did it their way,
+They did it their way,

-this visionary team!
+This visionary team!

 But thank God for